 When we got on the main avenue, we decided we'd had enough walking for a while and stopped at the first place we saw, the Cafetería Yesica for coffee.
 We are always thrilled over life's simple pleasures!

 I was surprised at this juncture, that we had seen almost no pilgrims.
 I commented about it to Rich at our break.
 I suppose it may have been that we had started in the middle of a traditional stage.
 But even so, there are always stragglers at every point along the Camino it seems!
 Neither of us had any answers.

-We carried on, and immediately after the café, turned left onto a pedestrian walkway, and then after a block turned right at the next intersection, and onto the Travesía da Ponte Romano.
+We carried on, and immediately after the café, after only a few meters on the main road, turned left onto a pedestrian walkway, and then after a block turned right at the next intersection, and onto the Travesía da Ponte Romano.
 This little street walks you by a remnant of an historic Roman bridge, the Ponte Romano.

 In about 100 meters only, this side street brings you out to the main road, the Avenida de Castrelos that runs along a very large park, the Parque de Castrelos.
 Cross the Avenida into the park.